Skip to main content

 Can HAProxy route based on SQL query content?

 Only the first query on a new TCP connection, using tcp-request inspect-delay and req.payload ACLs.
-Connection-pooled environments will not benefit from per-query routing at the HAProxy level; use ProxySQL or a SQL-aware middleware layer.
+Connection-pooled environments will not benefit from per-query routing at the HAProxy level; use ProxySQL or a SQL-aware middleware layer for that use case.